 - See also our general advice for business travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Sweden for the most up-to-date information.